Robert Nii Arday Clegg: Early life and education

 Robert Nii Arday Clegg was born on 22 June 1976 at the Korle-Bu Teaching Hospital in Accra, the capital city of Ghana.
-His late father, Sam Clegg, was a journalist who is most prominently remembered for his time as editor of the "Daily Graphic", Ghana's oldest and biggest selling newspaper.
+His late father, Sam Clegg, was a journalist who is most prominently remembered for his time as the editor of the "Daily Graphic", Ghana's oldest and biggest selling newspaper.
 His mother, Christiana worked at Akasanoma, the electronics division of the defunct Ghana Industrial Holdings Corporation (GIHOC) and later at the Ghana Commercial Bank (now GCB Bank).

-In 1988, at the age of 12, Robert entered the prestigious Achimota School where he was in Livingstone House for all seven years of his high school education and obtained his GCE O' and A' Level certificates.
+In 1988, at the age of 12, Robert enrolled in the prestigious Achimota School and he stayed at Livingstone House for all seven years of his high school education and obtained his GCE O' and A' Level certificates.

 At Achimota, Robert was a keen sportsman, and a member of the 4x100 meters winning team at the inter-house athletics competition in upper six.
 He played hockey for the school for 6 years and became the captain of the team during his sixth form days.
 He also won the Hockey Player of the Year Award at the first Sports Awards held in 1993–94.

 Robert served as the Boys Classrooms Prefect in sixth form.
 In Upper Six, he won the Ayi Kwei Armah Prize for Prose (A' Level Literature in English).

 Robert entered the University of Ghana, Legon in 1997 and graduated in 2000 with First Class Honours in Political Science with Philosophy.
 Robert was admitted to the Vice-Chancellor's Honour's List for attaining 6 A grades in the first semester of level 300.

 Robert proceeded to the Faculty of Law at the University of Ghana where he won the Bentsi-Enchill Prize for being adjudged the Best Graduating Student in Law.
 He then enrolled at the Ghana School of Law and was called to the Bar in 2006, winning 4 prizes on the occasion in the Law of Interpretation (2), Taxation and Industrial Law.